UC Washington, D.C. (UCDC)

 Spring 2021: Mar.
 20 - June 5, 2021

 During the Fall, Winter, and Spring quarters, students enroll in 12 to 16 units comprised of internship units, a seminar, and an optional elective course.
 All UCDC participants are still considered UCR students.

-During the summer, UCDC program only offers an internship course for credit.
+During the summer, the UCDC program only offers an internship course for credit.
 Students may also choose to participate in the program without enrolling in any academic credit.
 Students must enroll in at least 6 units during the summer to be eligible for financial aid.

 The UCDC program recommends that students contact their departmental academic advisor to determine how a quarter in DC fits into the degree plan as well as larger academic and professional goals.

 This course is required of all UCDC participants (Fall, Winter, Spring, and Summer quarters).
 The quarter before leaving for DC, students search for, apply to, and interview for internships with the assistance of the UC Washington Center.
 Help is also available through UCR's Career Center.
 This is a variable unit course and the number of units received is determined in consultation with the faculty member in the student's department who assigns the academic work associated with the internship.
 The UCDC Program requires that students work at least 24 hours per week at the internship site.